-Osan AB is the closest military vet clinic.
-However, there are many off base veterinarians in the local area as well as kennels to that provide assistance.
-Specific licensing/registration and leash laws for on and off the installation can be found on the USFK web site.
+Osan Air Base is the closest military veterinary clinic from Kunsan Air Base.
+However, there are many off base veterinarians in the local area as well as kennels for immediate assistance.

-Problems (health) for pets in this area: Extreme heat and cold exposure are the two number one threats to pets in Korea.
+Extreme heat and cold exposure are the two number one threats to pets in Korea.
 Other health issues are as common as in the USA and range from parasites to skin irritations.
-Generally, if your pet has health concerns prior to arrival more than likely they will be aggravated by the travel and lack of local resources.
+Generally if your pet has health concerns prior to arrival more than likely they will be aggravated by the travel and lack of local resources.

 When traveling with pets, the overall health of the animal is very important.
 Your stress, as well as your pets, will be increased not only due to the long flight but also because of the many procedures involved to ensure all the requirements are met prior to arrival.

-The travel restriction/limits and special procedures in regards to size/weight of an animal will vary with the different airlines.
+The travel restriction/limits and special procedures regarding size/weight of an animal will vary with the different airlines.
 However, pets must travel in an approved pet carrier to be authorized transport.
-Additionally, there are specific shots required as well that you can check with your local vet prior to departing.
+Additionally, there are vaccination/shot requirements, check with your local vet prior to departing.
 The procedures usually involve any state required documents of vaccinations and your local vet can also give you pointers on how to make the transition smoother for your pet.
-The cost should be included in your TMO amounts, but again you will need to verify the authorization through your local transportation management office.
+The cost should be included in your Traffic Management Office (TMO) amounts, but again you will need to verify the authorization through your local transportation management office.
 Overseas travel can be traumatic for pets so you should also speak to your vet to discuss additional considerations and documents necessary to make their relocation smoother.

 Presently there are no specific quarantine laws/regulations, on and off the installation.
-However, USFK requires all pets to be chipped at the owner's expense.
+However, United States Forces Korea (USFK) requires all pets to be chipped at the owner's expense.
 Osan AB has a vet office that can treat and chip a pet at reasonable costs.
 Pet chipping can only be performed on dogs and cats so other animals will have difficulty in receiving the mandatory USFK procedure.